louwerse/website/content/project/parliaments/index.md

   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = "Center"

-# ### Current (working and conference) papers
-#
-# Louwerse, T. (2015) The concept of 'positive' and 'negative' parliamentarism.
-Paper presented at the workshop 'Vague concepts and poor operationalization – solutions to measurement problems in studies of government formation', Stockholm, 16-18 September.

 +++

 The digital publication of parliamentary data has provided a great incentive for the study of parliamentary behaviour.
 My current work focuses mainly on the Netherlands, but also Belgium and Sweden as well as country-comparative analysis.

 The main questions that I focus on are those of patterns of parliamentary (voting) behaviour, particularly with regard to party unity and the government-opposition division in parliament.
 In addition, I am interested in the concept of (positive and negative) parliamentarism as well as the government formation process.